 In many regular therapeutic boarding schools at least 60 percent of a teacher’s teaching time will be lost to classroom discipline – not at Youth Care.
 Our behavior management program is directly linked to the student’s therapeutic behavior management plan.
 This means that the student’s behavior and completion of assignments are tied to all activities and privileges.
 Additionally, our teachers are supported by psychologists, social workers, and primary therapists, who are on site and ready to deal with issues that are beyond the scope of the academic program.

-Youth Care’s professionals believe school success is a therapeutic intervention.
-While enrolled in our programs, adolescents continue to earn credits, increase knowledge and skills, and work towards the future.
-For this reason, Youth Care students are enrolled in school for a full day curriculum.
-The students attend classes versus just working on individual packets, and the therapeutic team coordinates efforts with the academic team.
+Our professionals in our academic program at Youth Care believe academic success is a therapeutic intervention.
+While enrolled in our programs, adolescents or teens continue to earn credits, increase knowledge and skills, and work towards the future.
+For this reason, Youth Care students are enrolled in school for a full day curriculum in our academic program.
+The students attend classes instead of just working on individual packets, and the therapeutic team coordinates efforts with the academic team in our programs.
 Teachers, special educators, social workers, psychologists, primary therapists, teacher aides, and recreational therapists meet at least once a week to discuss each student’s progress and success and to design appropriate treatment and educational goals that are supported and implemented by all Youth Care Staff.

 Study Skills Program

 Students in our academic program not only learn – they are taught HOW to learn.
-As part of the regular curriculum students are taught techniques such as memorization skills, outlining, organizational skills, assignment tracking, note taking, and steps for studying for a test.
+As part of the regular academic program’s curriculum, students are taught techniques such as memorization skills, outlining, organizational skills, assignment tracking, note taking, and steps for studying for a test.
 All of these skills prepare the student to be more successful in the next step of education.

 Learning takes place in many ways.
 In most schools, students learn through lecture or through reading textbooks.
-Our classrooms go further.
+Our academic program goes further.
 We help students experience learning.
 Since we have so few students, we are able to schedule frequent field trips, hands-on programs such as math manipulative, and in-class projects such as plays or guest speakers that relate to current areas of study.
-These experiences not only help students experience learning but often help students understand how classroom work relates to life.
+These experiences provided by our academic program not only help students experience learning but often help students understand how classroom work relates to life.
 No matter what the needs of the adolescent, the academic program can help the student reach his or her potential.
 Whether working one on one with a child, providing individual class schedules, implementing behavior modification programs, working with multi-disciplinary teams, teaching study skills or creating hands on learning, the Academic staff is erecting an educational foundation for each student.